-- While this seems conceptually sound: more instructions to change stack size, it seems like it would be hard to notice. - But...
-13% speed up measured during lib/bch.c VLA removal: https://git.kernel.org/linus/02361bc77888 (Ivan Djelic)
+- This seems conceptually sound: more instructions to change stack size, but it seems like it would be hard to measure. - It is quite measurable ...
+13% speed up measured during lib/bch.c VLA removal:

+https://git.kernel.org/linus/02361bc77888 (Ivan Djelic)